sergiowin/youtube-to-recipe/README.md

-# Recipe Shorts App
+# Youtube Recipe App

-A web application that extracts recipe information from YouTube Shorts videos.
-The application transcribes the audio, uses AI to extract recipe details, and presents them in an organized, appealing format.
+A web application that extracts recipe information from YouTube videos.
+The application extracts the transcript, uses AI to extract recipe details, and presents them in an organized, appealing format.

 ## Features

-- YouTube Shorts video processing
+- YouTube transcript processing
-- Audio transcription using OpenAI Whisper
 - AI-powered recipe extraction using GPT-3.5
 - Recipe storage and management
 - Modern React frontend interface